How to find a supervisor

 View our Academic Groups and Schools/Departments to find researchers in your area of interest and to find out more about available supervisors.

-If you need help finding a suitable supervisor, each research area has an HDR convenor who will be able to point you in the right direction of an academic staff member in your area of interest.
+If you need help finding a suitable supervisor, each research area has an research convenor who will be able to point you in the right direction of an academic staff member in your area of interest.

 Griffith Experts is a searchable database of all our academics.
 You can browse by topics, projects, publications and other key terms to find academics aligned to your area of interest.